aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

  {{< /highlight >}}

-- Now our dataset is ready , we will choose the model from the below table , the model is postfixed with number from zero to four , the number indicates the size of the model , the bigger the number the bigger the model size , the bigger the model size the better the accuracy , but the bigger the model size the slower the inference time , so you have to choose the model size based on your use case , i will train the
+- Now our dataset is ready , we will choose the model from the below table , the model is postfixed with number from zero to four , the number indicates the size of the model , the bigger the number the bigger the model size , the bigger the model size the better the accuracy , but the bigger the model size the slower the inference time , so you have to choose the model size based on your use case , i will choose the
 EfficientDet-Lite0 model , which is the smallest model , the model size is 4.4 MB , the inference time is 37 ms (*Latency measured on Pixel 4 using 4 threads on CPU*)  , and the average precision is 25.69%.

 | Model architecture  | Size(MB)* | Latency(ms)** | Average Precision*** |